Time of Violence

-Time of Violence (Време разделно) is a 1988 Bulgarian film based on the novel Time of Parting by Anton Donchev.
-It consists of two episodes with a combined length of 288 minutes.
-It premiered at the 1988 Cannes Film Festival where it was screened in the Un Certain Regard section.
-The film was selected as the Bulgarian entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not nominated.
+Time of Violence (Време разделно) is a 1988 Bulgarian historical film based on the novel Time of Parting by Anton Donchev.
+The film was split into two parts with a combined total runtime of 288 minutes.

+Development

+The film was originally known by the same name as the book on-which it was based - Time of Parting.
+The film was submitted internationally under the name Time of Violence and the first part was called The Threat and the second Violence.

+The government of the People's Republic of Bulgaria financed the production of the film.

 Plot

 The film is set in the Ottoman Empire, in 1668.
-As Köprülü Fazıl Ahmed Pasha concentrates his war efforts on the Cretan War, he grows paranoid of the Sultan's Christian subjects, convinced that they are an uncontrollable threat to the empire unless Islamized.
+As Köprülü Fazıl Ahmed Pasha concentrates his war efforts on the Cretan War, he grows paranoid of the Sultan's Christian subjects, convinced that they are an uncontrollable threat to the empire unless converted to Islam.

 One of the targets is Elindenya, a village located in a Rhodope valley where the Christian Bulgarians' way of life was for the most part left alone under the Ottoman governor Süleyman Agha's rule.
-A sipahi regiment is dispatched to the valley with the mission of converting the Christian population to Islam, by force if necessary.
-The extraordinary thing is that the regiment is led by Kara Ibrahim, a fanatical devshirme from Elindenya, and although Süleyman Agha, feeling that his self-ordained rule is at stake, objects to forced conversions, Kara Ibrahim favors measures of extreme brutality against the local Bulgarians, including his own family.
+A sipahi regiment is dispatched to the valley with the mission of converting the Christian population to Islam.
+The regiment is led by Kara Ibrahim, a fanatical devshirme from Elindenya.
+Although Süleyman Agha, feeling that his self-ordained rule is at stake, objects to forced conversions, Kara Ibrahim favors measures of extreme brutality against the local Bulgarians, including his own family.

+In the course of the film, Kara Ibrahim tortures a number of villagers and kills his own brother who had planned to assassinate him.
+In the end, Kara Ibrahim is killed by Mircho, and Kara Ibrahim's Venetian slave escapes with Mircho's lover, Elitsa, in tow.

+Release

+The film was screened at the 1988 Cannes Film Festival under the name Time of Violence to distinguish the film from the original novel.
+Groups of schoolchildren were even taken to see the film there.

+Reception

+Time of Violence sold over five million tickets in Bulgaria, a country of fewer than nine million inhabitants at the time, within months of its release.
+The first part of Time of Violence was the most popular film of 1988 in Bulgaria.
+The film was later Bulgaria's submission to the 62nd Academy Awards, though it was ultimately not nominated for Best International Feature Film.

+The film continues to enjoy popularity in Bulgaria.
+It was named the best Bulgarian film in national surveys in 2010 and 2015, and continues to be regularly broadcast on Bulgarian television.